Banker Analyst Bootcamp Bundle

 This course is open to all.
 To maximize the benefit of this course we recommend an understanding of financial statements and Microsoft Excel.

 You will need an Internet connected device to access the videos and download supporting resources.
 Supporting resources can be used offline, which require Microsoft Excel 2003 or later and a PDF reader.

-You'll be able to easily access all of the materials you need through our learning management system DELTA
+You’ll be able to easily access all of the materials you need through our online portal.

 - Bite-size trainer led HD videos detailing step by step techniques and best practices.

 - Download the slides and files as used in the videos, which can be completed while watching or saved for later.